|Share this article:|

 For more information on the various options in the Connection Wizard and the resulting Database Connection screen tabs see the DbVisualizer User Guide.

-We did not encounter any issues that required troubleshooting, but it’s worth noting that under the Tools menu there’s a debug window which provides excellent detailed trace information for DbVisualizer and/or the JDBC driver.
+It’s worth noting that under the Tools menu there’s a debug window which provides excellent detailed trace information for DbVisualizer and/or the JDBC driver.
 This could be a very useful tool in debugging any issues you may encounter, especially those related to connectivity or keep alive.
 For more information see the Debugging DbVisualizer documentation.